bryantanderson/consistent-hashing/README.md

 `docker compose -f docker-compose.yml up` OR
 `npm run dev:redises` in one terminal, and `npm run dev` in a different terminal

-Once all the redises are up and running, write to standard input of the node application.
-All values written to stdin will be treated as values, with the exception of the string `PRINT_HASH_RING` which will trigger printing of the current state of the hash ring to standard output.
+By default, the application logging is fairly verbose.
+This can be disabled by setting `VERBOSE_LOGGING_ENABLED=false` in environment variables.

+To set a value, write `SET <key> <value>` to stdin.
+To get a value, write `GET <key>` to stdin.
+Writing `VISUALIZE` to stdin prints out a visualization of the hash ring and the cache nodes on it to stdout.
+All other commands will be rejected by the application.